davidschepis/Project1/README.md

 https://pokeapi.co/

 Concept: Website allow users to search for a pokemon, which will call the pokedex API and return the pokemons data.
-A seperate tab will be available which will allow a user to utilize a name generator to name their pokemon.
-They can select from certain criteria for the name generator.
+A battle button will appear which will go to another webpage and allow the user to battle a simple AI based on dice.

-Webpages:
-index.html
-pokesearch.html One website to search for a pokemon and it returns their info --Jules
-    Saves recent searches

-battle.html One website to battle pokemon simply based on their type --David myteam.html One website to return a random team of 6 pokemon --Joe

 CSS Alternative: https://bulma.io/